gxc-international-innovation-challenge/gxc-team-12/README.md

 ## Challenge Statement

-The City of Munich set the goal to reach climate neutrality by 2035.
-Because of this, the Department of Labor and Economics is looking for solutions to help them reach this goal.
-With this they ask:

 *How can municipalities, through digital solutions, motivate local companies towards climate protection, in times of crisis?*

 ## Problem Statement